Useful CPSG/PASYKAF Contact Nos listed below

 Especially remembered was Dr Komatina who along with retired British Nursing Sister Violet Moran and Clinical Psycholoist Domanique Kanari form the first PASYKAF Homecare Nursing team on Cyprus.
 Evengelina Komatina also joined the team and played an invaluable part in the hugh task of liasing with PASYKAF in Nicosia in her capacity as Administrator.
 A few years later Nurses Rachel Grainger Christou and Nellie Samouilova joined the team and remain with us today.

-In 1997 enough money was raised to purchase the first mini-bus.
-Larger ones followed and Panicos Chrysanthou received a round of applause for his invaluable contribution to the running of this free bus service for patients.
+In 1997 enough money was raised to purchase the first mini-bus to take patients from Paphos to Nicosia, calling at Limassol.
+Larger Buses followed and Panicos Chrysanthou (see News item)received a round of applause for his invaluable contribution to the running of this free bus service for patients.

 All those present agreed that our first thoughts were always with our patients for our lives are nothing if we are not able to continue our commitment in their service.